 - Last updated:

 - 27 May 2020

-Tips on how to remain connected
+Tips on how to create connections with your neighbours

 - Reach out and check on your neighbours and assist those who may be isolated or unable to cope, especially our older neighbours.

 - Leave a contact card in your neighbour’s mailbox with your phone number and how you can help i.e. shopping or running errands.
 You can use council’s free downloadable postcard [143KB]. #covikindness #coastiekindness

 - If you can’t physically visit can you speak to your neighbours from over a fence, across balconies or from the end of the driveway?

 - Join or start a community or neighbourhood page on social media.

 - Walk around the neighbourhood and say G’day when you see your neighbours – a smile and a wave could be the start of a new friendship.